CleverCloud/biscuit-pulsar/README.md

 ## Status

-We are using 1.1.10 at Clever Cloud, on production, but major changes can still occurs.
+We are using 1.5.5-SNAPSHOT at Clever Cloud.

 ## Build & Tests